Physiology of cardiac system

 - Left atrium

-- Oxygenated blood returns to the heart via the pulmonary veins into the left atrium, the upper left chamber.
+- Oxygen-rich blood returns to the heart through the pulmonary veins and enters the left atrium, the upper left chamber of the heart.

 - Left ventricle